sux21/BC_bats_genetics/README.md

 # questions of the work

-How the population structure help conservation of bats? populations that are separated may need to be received probiotics independently.
+How the population structure help conservation of bats?
+- Low population structure may indicate gene flow between populations (mating occurs between different populations).
+- This can cause white-nose syndrome disease to spread from affected to unaffected populations.
+- This can also cause the probiotics to spread from applied populatons to new populations.
 Can bats spread probiotics by contacting each other?

 Choices of sample size and sampling site
 - For each site, increase sample sizes to at least 10